LibCrowds/data/README.md

 ## Convert-a-Card

-A set of CSV files containing the Convert-a-Card results data can be produced by running the following command.
+Convert-a-Card results data can be produced by running the following command.

 ```
 python scripts/cac.py